Bafumbira & Banyarwanda Indigenous Tribes of Uganda: What makes them different? How about sameness?

 The Banyarwanda (Ugandan): “The Migratory Indigenous”

-• The Distinction: Under the Ugandan Constitution, any Banyarwanda family that was present within the borders of Uganda by February 1, 1926, is legally an indigenous Ugandan.
+- The Distinction: Under the Ugandan Constitution, any Banyarwanda family that was present within the borders of Uganda by February 1, 1926 (the final date for Uganda border establishment), is legally an indigenous Ugandan.

 IV.
 The “Abavandimwe” Movement: Frank Gashumba’s Take